meteor/mobile-packages/README.md

 This repository contains three simple Meteor packages that work on mobile and desktop.
 There are also three small example apps that demonstrate their usage.

+Currently compatible with Meteor 0.9.2-rc8, will be republished for the final 0.9.2 when it comes out.

 ## Packages

 ### Camera